mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Drivers MUST raise an error if the TLS options are set to disable TLS.
 The error MUST contain the message "TLS is required".

-Drivers MUST raise an error if insecure TLS options are set.
+Drivers SHOULD raise an error if insecure TLS options are set.
 The error MUST contain the message "Insecure TLS options prohibited".
 This includes options equivalent to the following URI options: